prdproduct-management

 What a PRD should actually contain

 A good PRD answers seven questions in under 1200 words.
 Every sentence earns its place.
+We've published a free PRD template you can copy and customize — it encodes this exact framework.

 1. Overview